 What will we eat?

-Lakedale provides a diverse breakfast buffet, and lunch and dinner will be delightfully prepared from fresh, local ingredients by Deb Nolan.
+Lakedale provides a diverse breakfast buffet, and lunch and dinner will be delightfully prepared from fresh, local ingredients by a local chef.
+Most of our retreats are catered by Deb Nolan, although for smaller retreats we will be having a high-quality alternative.
 In my opinion, it’s worth the trip for the food.
-(Okay, so am I really putting all this together again just so I can enjoy more of those memorable meals?
+(Okay, so am I really putting all this together again just so I can enjoy those memorable meals?
 Not quite. . . .
 But wow. . . .)